learnpoint/piko/README.md

 ### A note about the CNAME file

 When deploying a site to github pages, a file named CNAME will be added to the `docs` folder (this file is added by github).
 If the build command detects such a file, it will copy that file back into the `src` folder.
+This is to make sure you can safely delete the `docs` folder and rebuild the site without loosing the CNAME file.

 ### A note about the .nojekyll file

 The build command will always ensure there's a file named `.nojekyll` inside the `docs` folder (or add it if it doesn't exist).
-This is to make sure that folders prefixed with an underscore are properly served by the github server.
+This is to make sure that folders prefixed with an underscore are properly served by github pages.